So, it’s your first time in Seattle?

-So this is your first time to Seattle?
-First thing’s first.
-The rumors are true and it does rain here a lot!
-If you want to try and fit in like a Seattle-ite leave your umbrella at home and pack a jacket with a hood instead.
-But even if you don’t go the raincoat route, make sure you’re ready for wet.
-This means having good shoes to wear too!
-But don’t forget your swimsuit, there is always time to get in the hot tub at the hotel no matter how chilly it may be outside!
+First thing’s first, the rumors are true.
+It does rain here…a lot!
+If you want to fit in like a true Seattle-ite, leave your umbrella at home and pack a jacket with a hood instead.
+But even if you don’t go the raincoat route, make sure you’re ready for the grey, rainy days.
+This means packing good shoes too.
+Even though the days are cold, rainy and grey, there’s always time to get in the hot tub at the end of the day, so don’t forget your swimsuit!

-Speaking of rain, make sure to bring your warm clothes.
-Sure, we’ll be toasty in the hotel (except when walking from the hotel to the convention space) but once you venture outside it’ll be chilly.
-Now would be a great time for you to dust off your rain boots and pack your gloves, scarves, hats, and layers.
-And if you are feeling a little frisky in fashion be sure to have a nice wrap or robe to wear in public areas and going between hotel buildings- we don’t want to expose the public to too much of our party plus it’s gonna be chilly.
+Speaking of rain, make sure to bring warm clothes.
+Sure, we’ll be toasty in the hotel (except when walking from the hotel to the convention space) but once you venture outside of the building, it’ll be chilly.
+Dust off your rain boots and pack your gloves, scarves, hats, and layers.
+And if you plan on donning a frisky, revealing outfit, be sure to bring a nice wrap or robe to wear in public areas when going in between hotel buildings.

 International District/Chinatown Station